this-is-learning/rxjs-fundamentals-course/docs/part-2.md

 In this case, `arr` is finite.
 It's declared, and all of its values are in memory at once.
 We can synchronously iterate over it using Array.prototype.map, to produce a new array (`[2,3,4,5,6]`).

 Because this array is finite, we "know" when it ends - it has length of five in this case.
-We already know that arrays are compostable containers, so we can do things like map, filter, flatMap, reduce, etc, over them.
+We already know that arrays are composable containers, so we can do things like map, filter, flatMap, reduce, etc, over them.
 How convenient.

-But what about an "infinite array"?
-Maybe you have an array that you'd like to use to model mouse click events, or mousemove events.
-How would you ever know when you are finished?
+But what about an "infinite array" ?
+Maybe you have an array that you'd like to use to model mouse click events, or mousemover events.
+How would you ever know when you are finished ?
 A user could click or move the mouse at any time, so this theoretical array would be infinite in some sense - we could never know when it would end.

 And that's not really a problem, we could just listen for events and "push" these new events into some shared array state…